An alternative to OneDrive for Office 365 customers?

-OneDrive storage capacity (from 1TB to 5TB for Office 365 professional subscriptions) and the maximum supported file size (15 GB and soon 100 GB per file as announced at Ignite 2019) are both among the largest on the market.
+OneDrive storage capacity (from 1TB to 5TB for Office 365 professional subscriptions) and the maximum supported file size (250 GB) are both among the largest on the market.

 OneDrive provides a selective file synchronization feature.
 Although OneDrive files stored in the Cloud appear in Windows Explorer, their content can be selectively synchronized on demand, for each file.
 OneDrive automatically manages the versioning of modified documents and offers 2 levels of storage for deleted documents.
 A very effective protection against accidental deletions and other hazards threatening users’ files as well against accidental modification of their content.

 OneDrive also enables users to share their files based on read-only or edit permissions, and on the type of users with whom the files are shared (users within the organization, external users or recipients of OneDrive shortcuts sent via Outlook).
 And many additional options are available through numerous menus and screens.